-Easy Youth Group Icebreaker Games
+Easy Icebreaker Games for Youth Groups

-Alphabet Get To Know You
+Alphabet Get to Know You

-Each member of the group will have a preprinted piece of paper that has the letters A-Z on the left hand side of the page and a line to write on next to each letter.
+Each member of the group will have a pre-printed piece of paper that has the letters A-Z on the left-hand side of the page and a line to write on next to each letter.
 For each letter, the person has to find out something about someone else in the room.
 For example, for the letter A, a person could write, "Bob likes Apples or Jen has a broken Arm."
 The number of responses each person can use depends upon the number of people in the group.
 The object is for the group to meet and learn as much about the other members by asking them questions.

 Blow Pop Rings or Candy Necklaces

 You will need to know how many people you have in your group to plan for this youth group game.
 Each person will receive three blow pop rings or candy necklaces when they enter the room.
 Tell them that they cannot use the word "I" at all.
 If someone uses the word "I" when speaking to another person, the person who catches it gets one of the other person's rings or necklaces.
 The person who has the most rings or necklaces before the meeting begins wins.
 Try to give them a prize besides the blow-pops.